bytedance/kernel/Documentation/admin-guide/cgroup-v2.rst

 	Changing the partition state of an invalid partition root to "member" is always allowed even if child cpusets are present.

+  cpuset.memory_migrate
+	A read-write single value file which exists on non-root cpuset-enabled cgroups.
+Same with cgroup v1, once set, when the 'cpuset.mems' setting is changed, any memory page in use by any process in the cpuset that is on a memory node that is no longer allowed will be migrated to a memory node that is allowed synchronously.

 Device controller
 -----------------